Introduction

 Installing the Localizeflow GitHub App on a GitHub organization requires that you are an organization owner.
 If you are not an owner, share this page with an owner and ask them to complete the installation step for you.

-Prepare your repository for translation
+Prepare your repository (optional)

 Sign in and install the Localizeflow GitHub App